nickhartjes/obsidian-boilerplate/README.md

 ## Next Steps

 This resource is currently in development and more documentation will be created as time goes on, but if you have specific questions, don't hesitate to file an issue on the repo!

+A special thanks to [BenCodeZen](https://github.com/bencodezen/bens-obsidian-boilerplate) for the idea.